kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-28-anne-clifford-and-thornton.md

 Despite the social distance between a countess and a gentlewoman, Alice and Anne shared many experiences common to women in their own time, and often still in ours.
 I continue to enjoy journeying with them through the writing they have left us.

 [^1]: Jessica Malay, ‘Beyond the Palace: The Transmission of Political Power in the Clifford Circle’, in *Family Politics in Early Modern Literature*, ed.
-Hannah Crawforth and Sarah Lewis (XX: Palgrave Macmillan, 2017), XX.
+Hannah Crawforth and Sarah Lewis (London: Palgrave Macmillan, 2017), XX.
-[^2]: Jessica Malay, ‘Beyond the Palace', XX.
+[^2]: Jessica Malay, ‘Beyond the Palace', 165.
 [^3]: Alice Thornton, *Book of Remembrances*, 36, 43. https://thornton.kdl.kcl.ac.uk/books/viewer/
-[^3]:Anne Clifford, *Anne Clifford’s Autobiographical Writing*, ed.
+[^4]: Anne Clifford, *Anne Clifford’s Autobiographical Writing*, ed.
 Jessica Malay (Manchester: Manchester University Press, 2018), 36.
-[^4]: The ‘rag-seller’ Lucy Browne was involved in a lawsuit to recover her sailor husband’s lost wages and to be freed from his debts: Daniel Patterson, ‘The Story of Lucy Browne: Women’s Agency, “Voices” and the Evidence of Chancery Depositions’, [*Women’s History Today*](https://womenshistorynetwork.org/wp-content/uploads/2021/12/wht_winter21_03_02.pdf) 3, no. 1 (2021): 30-9.
+[^5]: The ‘rag-seller’ Lucy Browne was involved in a lawsuit to recover her sailor husband’s lost wages and to be freed from his debts.
+Daniel Patterson, ‘The Story of Lucy Browne: Women’s Agency, “Voices” and the Evidence of Chancery Depositions’, [*Women’s History Today*](https://womenshistorynetwork.org/wp-content/uploads/2021/12/wht_winter21_03_02.pdf) 3, no. 1 (2021): 30-9.
-[^5]: Jessica Malay, *The Case of Mistress Mary Hampson: Her Story of Marital Abuse and Defiance in Seventeenth-Century England* (XXX: Stanford University Press, 2014).
+[^6]: Jessica Malay, *The Case of Mistress Mary Hampson: Her Story of Marital Abuse and Defiance in Seventeenth-Century England* (Redwood City: Stanford University Press, 2014).